Torsion phenomena for zero-cycles on a product of curves over a number field: Finiteness of

 are isomorphic, these typically produce six\footnote{There may be fewer, for example because of accidental isomorphisms, or because $\alpha\delta-\beta\gamma=0$ so that \eqref{scholtencurve} defines a degenerate curve.
 There are of course many other tuples $(\alpha',\beta',\gamma',\delta')$ with isomorphisms $E_{\alpha',\beta'}\simeq E_{\alpha,\beta}$ and $E_{\gamma',\delta'}\simeq E_{\gamma,\delta}$, but one can check in each case that the resulting curve $H_{\alpha',\beta',\gamma',\delta'}$ is isomorphic to one of the six curves from \eqref{sixhypers}, and that the corresponding maps are compatible in an appropriate sense.} non-isomorphic hyperelliptic curves

 Each of these six curves $H$ comes with maps $\phi_1:H\to E_1$ and $\phi_2:H\to E_2$.
 Therefore, we can extend \autoref{tensoralg} to search for points $P$ on all six of these curves.

-\item Computing a full set of Mordell-Weil generators for $E_1(k)$ and $E_2(k)$ can potentially be a significant bottleneck for the runtime, especially when attempting to test thousands of pairs of curves.
-Fortunately, a full set of generators is not necessary.
+\item As written, \autoref{getbases} requires a full set of Mordell-Weil generators for $E_1(k)$ and $E_2(k)$.
+This is not a problem if generators are given (for instance if the curves are obtained from the LMFDB), but if they are not already known then computing these sets can potentially be a significant bottleneck for the runtime. \black Fortunately, a full set of generators is not necessary.
 Instead, one can initialize empty lists $B_i$ of elements of $E_i(k)$ for $i=1,2$.
 For each $P\in H(k)$, one checks whether \autoref{phi1Pcoeffs} is possible using the current points in $B_1$.
 If not, first append $\phi_1(P)$ to $B_1$, and then proceed.
 One can do the same for $B_2$ and \autoref{phi2Pcoeffs}.

-With this modification, the values of $r=\#B_1$ and $s=\#B_2$ are regularly updated, and $T$ must be recomputed from $L$ whenever this occurs.
+With this modification, the values of $r=\#B_1$ and $s=\#B_2$ are regularly updated, and $T$ must be recomputed from $B$ whenever this occurs.
 It is therefore helpful to define new lists to store the coefficients of $\phi_1(P)$ (resp.\ $\phi_2(P)$) generated in \autoref{phi1Pcoeffs} (resp.\ \autoref{phi2Pcoeffs}) for each $P$ considered, in order to more quickly recompute $v(P)\in \Q^{rs}$ for the new values of $r$ and $s$.
+Note that the ranks of $E_1(k)$ and $E_2(k)$ must be known in advance in order to know when we reach $r=\rk E_1(k)$ and $s=\rk E_2(k)$.

 \item Rather than returning a list of points $(\phi_1(P),\phi_2(P))\in E_1(k)\times E_2(k)$, the code returns a list of tuples $(P,\phi_1,\phi_2)$, so that Weil reciprocity \eqref{WR} can be verified. \end{itemize}